gaolbreaker/gaolbreaker/README.md

 - 🔭 I’m a software engineer who loves solving hard problems (being well-caffeinated helps a lot ☕ 🧋 🍵 )
 - 🖌️ I enjoy learning new technologies, making new connections between disparate ideas, and making an impact on the lives of other people
 - 🤩 I believe that technology and automation can make life better, easier, and more fulfilling for every human being
 - 🧑‍🏫 Love learning and reading.
-Currently reading The War of Art(https://stevenpressfield.com/books/the-war-of-art/).
-Past favorites include Deep Work(https://www.calnewport.com/books/deep-work/), Atomic Habits(https://jamesclear.com/atomic-habits), and Tools for Conviviality(https://northernschool.info/node/600)
+Currently reading [The War of Art](https://stevenpressfield.com/books/the-war-of-art/).
+Past favorites include [Deep Work](https://www.calnewport.com/books/deep-work/), [Atomic Habits](https://jamesclear.com/atomic-habits), and [Tools for Conviviality](https://northernschool.info/node/600)
 - 📍 Based in the San Francisco Bay Area

 ### Language and Tools